|Emeritus Professor in the Department of Geography|

 - Hudson, R. & Robinson, F. (2013).
 University engagement with socially excluded communities: towards 'the engaged university'.
 In University Engagement With Socially Excluded Communities.
 Benneworth, P. Springer.
 XII: 189-198.

-- Lane, C. & Wood, G. (2012).
+- Hudson, Ray (2011).
 Regions, varieties of capitalism and the legacies of neoliberalism.
 Capitalist Diversity and Diversity within Capitalism.
-In Routledge.
+In Capitalist Diversity and Diversity within Capitalism.
+Lane, C. & Wood, G. Routledge.
 189-208.

 - Hudson, R. (2011).
 Geographies of economic decline.
 In A Compendium of Economic Geography.
 Lee, R., Leyshon, A., McDowell, L. & Sunley, P. Sage.
 261-272.